Ali-Mitchell/eShop/README.md

   ## Description
-  An application that uses MySql and Sequelize to create back end database of e commerce projects.
+  An application that uses MySql and Sequelize to create back end database of e commerce products.
 This app contains routes to get, post, update and delete various pieces of data from the Database.
   ## Table of Contents
   * [Description](#description)
   * [Installation](#installation)